Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 Akiyama was unenthusiastically praiseful of it.

-*"Well…"* he grunted as he reached out, grabbed a handhold, and neatly heaved himself over to another inspection point. *"It’s definitely Hunter tech.
+*"Well..."* he grunted as he reached out, grabbed a handhold, and neatly heaved himself over to another inspection point. *"It’s definitely Hunter tech.
 In fact it’s* ***all*** *Hunter tech, one hundred percent."*

 "Like, uh, how can you tell?"
 Lewis asked him.